Frequently Asked Questions

 In some cases, you may want to stop contributing six months prior to when you plan to enroll in Medicare.
 Once you sign up for Part A, you're entitled to up to six months of retroactive coverage (going back only to your eligibility date), so if you don't halt your HSA contributions half a year prior to enrolling, you may be subject to tax penalties on the funds you put into your HSA during that time.

-If you have an HSA and are unsure about when to enroll in Medicare, our AAA Medicare Licensed Advisors are here to guide you.
+If you have an HSA and are unsure about when to enroll in Medicare, our AAA Licensed Insurance Agents are here to guide you.
 Just call us at (877) 477-7120.
-(By calling, you agree that a AAA Medicare Licensed Advisor may contact you.)
+(By calling, you agree that a AAA Licensed Insurance Agent may contact you.)